Nadya Prasetyo: Architecture + Drafting Portfolio

 Architectural Drafter | October 2024 - February 2025 | Fremantle, WA

-• Collaborated with directors and builders to develop detailed structural documentation while complying to industry standards
+• Collaborated with directors and builders to develop detailed structural documentation based on construction standards; identified missing information and liaised with the team to complete design specifications

 SPAX ARCHITECTURE